-Merging SoundCloud & Spotify
+Merging Spotify & SoundCloud

 App concept for music streaming

 SoundCloud defines itself as the world’s leading social sound platform.
-This is quite important and shows us the company’s unique value proposition right away.
+This is quite important and reveals the company’s unique value proposition right away.
 SoundCloud is heavily relying on its users, both consumers and producers.
 As the company’s name suggests, its service is focused on sounds.
 Songs, samples, remixes, podcasts, anything that can be transferred and listened to.

-Some issues to content architecture and navigation make the streaming service less desirable to its competitors.
+Some issues to content architecture and navigation make the streaming interface less desirable to its competitors.
 The music library isn’t quite as elegantly organised as it should be.
 There’s no way to view albums, just a list of individual tracks.
-User onboarding is extremely unexciting as the home screen welcomes the user in an odd, empty state.
+User onboarding is extremely unexciting as the home screen welcomes the user with an odd, empty state.
 Design aims to be super clean at the expense of functionality.
 No bueno.

 After being the bad cop, let’s play good cops for a bit.
 SoundCloud is the gateway to 125 million pieces of user-generated content including countless remixes, samples, covers and unique content, mostly for free.
 This is a catalog that differentiates the service from its competitors, in a very good sense.

 SoundCloud’s platform is a vibrant community of consumers and producers built around a much more human relationship.
 We’re talking about an incredible user base of more than 175 million monthly listeners.
 You can’t ignore such a large crowd.
-SoundCloud focuses less on monetisation and more on the community, which might raise the level of your sympathy.
+SoundCloud focuses less on monetisation and more on the community, which might raise your sympathy.
 SoundCloud’s brand essence is young and cool while also friendly and human.

 Spotify’s brand statement is pretty short and obvious.
 Music for everyone means they use a more traditional, commercial approach in the music industry.
 They are a reseller of music content owned by record labels and publishers.
 Thus, this gives them limitations when it comes to adaptability.
 Contracts tie their hands.